lukso-network/docs/docs/networks/testnet/running-a-node.md

 ---

 :::info
+Testnet validators are core members and organizations wanting to run and maintain their LUKSO Testnet node in a stable environment over a long period to ensure healthy uptimes, stability, and quick response times from clients as demand from developers rises.

 If you want to become a whitelisted validator on our testnet, prepare your validator keys, set up your node environment, and contact [testnet-validators@lukso.network](mailto:testnet-validators@lukso.network).